Core Pillars of Service

 Research & Community Development

-The Participatory Action Research model used in IL recognizes that persons with disabilities are the experts in determining what works them.
-Consumer validated information is key in developing programs and services that benefit everyone.
+The Participatory Action Research model used in IL recognizes that persons with disabilities are the experts in determining what works for them.
+Individual-validated information is key in developing programs and services that benefit everyone.
 Partnerships formed with community stakeholders support the realization of these goals.
 By working together, gaps in service can be determined and solutions can be created.
-Research and Community Development activities can include: conducting research and demonstration projects; disability awareness training and facility/web accessibility audits; and crime prevention initiatives.
-It can also encompass developing new models of IL in order to test new solutions and provide unique and responsive methods of support at the local, regional and national level.
+Research and Community Development activities include: conducting research and demonstration projects; disability awareness training; and physical or digital accessibility audits.
+It may also encompass developing new models of IL that test solutions and provide unique, responsive methods of support.

 Principles:

-• Respond rapidly and effectively to the unmet needs of the
+• Responds rapidly and effectively to the unmet needs of the community

-• Conduct research regarding a variety of issues that adhere to the IL philosophy and promote inclusion.
+• Conducts research regarding issues that adheres to the IL Philosophy and promotes inclusion.

-• Identify unmet needs through pilot projects; Centres can then propose alternative service
+• Identifies unmet needs through pilot projects; member centres can then propose alternative services